Flat Base Change Formulas for $(\mathfrak{g},K)$-modules over Noetherian rings: The Flat Base Change Theorems

-implies $(g\otimes id_A)\circ \rho_V=\rho_X\circ g$. \end{proof} \begin{lem} Let $(\fg,K)$ be a pair over a commutative ring $k$.
-Then a $k$-submodule $V'$ of a $(\fg,K)$-module $V$ is a subobject in $(\fg,K)\cmod$ if and only if it is a submodule over both $\fg$ and $K$. \end{lem} \begin{proof} The ``only if'' direction is obvious.
-Notice that the two actions of $\fk$ induced from those of $\fg$ and $K$ are compatible with restriction.
-To prove the ``if''' direction, it will therefore suffice to prove that the action $\fg\otimes V'\to V'$ is $K$-equivariant.
-This follows by application of Lemma \ref{3.2.1} to the diagram

-\end{proof} \begin{lem} Let $\fg$ be a finitely generated Lie algebra over $k$.
+where $i$ is injective.
+If the maps $f$ and $i$ intertwine the coactions of $C$, then so does $g$. \end{lem} \begin{lem} Let $(\fg,K)$ be a pair over a commutative ring $k$.
+Then a $k$-submodule $V'$ of a $(\fg,K)$-module $V$ is a subobject in $(\fg,K)\cmod$ if and only if it is a submodule over both $\fg$ and $K$. \end{lem} We omit the proofs of the two above assertions since they follow from standard arguments. \begin{lem} Let $\fg$ be a finitely generated Lie algebra over $k$.
 Then the enveloping algebra $U(\fg)$ is left and right Noetherian. \end{lem} \begin{proof} The assertion follows since the enveloping algebra is by definition a quasi-commutative filtered algebra whose associated graded algebra is generated by $\fg$. \end{proof} Recall that a Grothendieck abelian category is said to be locally Noetherian if every object is presented by a filtered colimit of Noetherian objects. \begin{prop} Let $k$ be a Noetherian ring, and $(\fg,K)$ be a pair over $k$.
 If $\fg$ is a finitely generated $k$-module, the category $(\fg,K)\cmod$ is locally Noetherian.
 Moreover, for a $(\fg,K)$-module $V$, the following conditions are equivalent: \begin{enumerate} {(\alph{enumi})} \item $V$ is Noetherian; \item $V$ is compact; \item $V$ is finitely generated as a $U(\fg)$-module. \end{enumerate} \end{prop} \begin{proof} Let $V$ be a $(\fg,K)$-module.
 From Lemma \ref{3.2.3}, (c) implies (a).
 Conversely, if $V$ is a Noetherian object, there exists a maximal finitely generated $(\fg,K)$-submodule $V'\subset V$.
 Choose a finite set $S$ of generators of $V'$.
 Let $v$ be an arbitrary element of $V$.
-Then we obtain a $K$-submodule $V_0:=\langle S,v\rangle$ which is finitely generated as a $K$-module (Proposition \ref{2.1.8}).
+Then we obtain a $K$-submodule $V_0:=\langle S,v\rangle$ which is finitely generated as a $k$-module (Proposition \ref{2.1.6}).
 Since the $\fg$-submodule generated by $V_0$ is the image of the map